 San Antonio Vacations

 In most large cities, downtown is bustling with businesspeople dressed for office work hurrying to their meetings and luncheons.
 Not so in San Antonio.
 Instead, downtown is filled with tourists in shorts carrying cameras and consulting their maps.
-In fact, many people are surprised to find that two of the state's most popular destinations - the Riverwalk and the Alamo - are right smack dab in the middle of downtown, surrounded by historical hotels, tourist attractions and souvenir shops.
+In fact, many people are surprised to find that two of the state's most popular destinations - the Riverwalk and the Alamo - are right in the middle of downtown, surrounded by historical hotels, tourist attractions and souvenir shops.

 The rest of the city sprawls out around downtown, careful not to impinge on the tourist trade.
 And even though San Antonio is the seventh-largest city in the USA, it never feels particularly crowded.